 The various data sets discussed below under "sources of information" were collected.
+This data was examined to determine the location and abundance of power line sensitive Red Data species as well as non-Red Data power line sensitive species in the study area.

-- This data was examined to determine the location and abundance of power line sensitive Red Data species as well as non-Red Data power line sensitive species in the study area. - The area was visited to obtain a first-hand perspective of the proposed routes and birdlife and to determine which bird micro-habitats are present and relevant to the study.
-This involved one and a half days of driving from Perseus to Hydra and a short session in the helicopter flying from Hydra to Perseus. - The impacts of the proposed power line on birds were predicted on the basis of experience in gathering and analysing data on wildlife impacts with power lines throughout southern Africa since 1996 (see van Rooyen & Ledger 1999 for an overview of methodology), supplemented with first hand data. - The additional two short lines that were late additions to the study scope were assessed purely at a desk top level as they were added subsequent to the site visit.
-This was perfectly acceptable as the initial site visit covered the broader area, and the general characteristics of the two new buffer areas are well known to the author.
+- The area was visited to obtain a first-hand perspective of the proposed routes and birdlife and to determine which bird micro-habitats are present and relevant to the study.
+This involved one and a half days of driving - from Perseus to Hydra and a short session in the helicopter flying from Hydra to Perseus.
+A second two day trip was done during the EIA phase in order to examine certain sensitive areas more closely. - The impacts of the proposed power line on birds were predicted on the basis of experience in gathering and analysing data on wildlife impacts with power lines throughout southern Africa since 1996 (see van Rooyen & Ledger 1999 for an overview of methodology), supplemented with first hand data.